For life’s big events, or for those everyday moments, homeowner loans can offer you large sums of money, at low interest rates.

 Lenders will calculate the maximum loan to value (LTV), and use that figure to determine how much they will lend you.

 Different lenders will lend different amounts depending on what level of LTV they deem acceptable.

 To find the best deal for you, you should seek quotes from a number of different lenders, something we at BestCompare can help you with.

 The process is simple.
 Enter your details in the form above and let BestCompare find the most suitable homeowner loan for you.

-Please note all third party insurer logos on this site are a trademark of their respective owners.
-We currently do not have a direct affiliation with these insurers, although the brokers we are partnered with do.
-Some of the brokers we work with may not be able to provide quotes from all of the insurers featured.
+Please note all third party lender logos on this site are a trademark of their respective owners.
+We do no have direct affiliation with these ilenders, although the brokers we are partnered with do.
+Some of the brokers we work with many not be able to provide quotes from all of the lenders featured.

 9.1% APRC Representative.

 Representative example: Assumed borrowing of £18,000 over 120 months, with a fixed borrowing rate of 6.5% per annum for the first 60 months, followed by 60 months at the lender’s standard variable borrowing rate of 4.95% above Bank of England Base Rate.
 There would be 60 monthly instalments of £227.38 followed by 60 instalments of £221.71.
 Total amount payable £26,945.40 comprised of; loan amount (£18,000); interest (£6,920.40); Broker fee (£1800, Maximum Broker Fee - 15%); Lender fee (£495).
 This would result in an overall cost of 9.1% APRC.
 Minimum Term 12 months.
 Maximum Term 300 months.
 Maximum APR charged 65.2%.